ryan-mcclue/musings/notes.md

 Also have conversion functions

 Lane agnostic functions go at bottom (like +=, -=, &=, most v3 functionality)
+(IMPORTANT it seems we can replace logical && and || with binary for same functionality in simd)

+(TODO look at code for GatherF32_macro_and_func()) macro pattern for type-generic function...

+(IMPORTANT seems that not all operations are provided in SSE, like !=, so have to implement with some bitwise operations)

 SIMD allows divide by zeros by default? (because nature of SIMD have to allow divide by zeroes?)